 The percentage of students achieving proficiency in math is <50% (which is higher than the California state average of 34%) for the 2020-21 school year.
 The percentage of students achieving proficiency in reading/language arts is <50% (which is higher than the California state average of 49%) for the 2020-21 school year.

 The student:teacher ratio of 24:1 is higher than the California state level of 21:1.

 Minority enrollment is 70% of the student body (majority Hispanic), which is lower than the California state average of 79% (majority Hispanic).

 - Overall Testing Rank: Top 30% in CA

 - Source: National Center for Education Statistics (NCES), CA Dept. of Education

-Ridgemoor Elementary School's student population of 679 students has stayed relatively flat over five school years.
+Ridgemoor Elementary School's student population of 722 students has grown by 8% over five school years.

 Total Classroom Teachers

 Students by Grade